Huacaya alpaca: Social structure

 Alpacas are herd animals and will gather together in a large mass to retreat when confronted with a threat.
 A male leader, termed the alpha, will take responsibility for herd protection and will display defensive behaviors such as biting, bumping, or kicking in the face of danger.
 Female alpacas and infants called crias will defer to the alpha male when the herd is integrated.
 In livestock production, females and males are often separated to reduce unintentional breeding.
 In this case, a hierarchy among females will form based on age.
 The youngest alpaca will hold the lowest status and exhibit submissive body language when approached by a higher-ranking alpaca.
 This body language looks like a lowering of the head, flattening of the ears, and turning up of the tail.

 Once the hierarchy is established, alpacas will settle into relationships between themselves and other alpacas they have contact with for long periods of time.
-Therefore, it is best for the animals' welfare not to separate familiar alpacas.
+Therefore, it is best for the animal' welfare not to separate familiar alpacas.
 These relationships can be identified by noticing if alpacas are grazing close to each other, resting with each other, or exchanging soft humming sounds often.
 These vocalizations are the alpacas' way of talking to each other.